eric8607242/OSNASLib/doc/customize/criterion.md

 ```

 ## Setting Config File
-After customing for your criterion, you can utilize your criterion by setting the criterion in the config file easily.
+After customizing for your criterion, you can utilize your criterion by setting the criterion in the config file easily.

 ```python3
 agent: